pyTooling/sphinx-reports/doc/index.rst

 Code Coverage
 =============

-🚧 This is a planned feature. 🚧
+🚧 This is a work-in-progress feature. 🚧

+:ref:`CODECOV` checks if a source code was used during execution.
+Usually, testcases are run by a testcase execution framework like `pytest <https://github.com/pytest-dev/pytest>`__, which also offers to instrument the code for code coverage collection using the ``pytest-cov`` plugin.
+For Python, coverage collection is usually based on `Coverage.py <https://github.com/nedbat/coveragepy>`__, which supports statement and branch coverage collection.

+.. todo:: index: Screen shot here and link to this coverage report.

 Unit Test Summary